miriam-vojcekova/english-for-designers/08-summary-details/thesis-summary-details.md

 ![Logo.](./img/levmart_logo.png)

-In the theoretical part, the bachelor's thesis deals with the basics of marketing communication, corporate image, the brand as a visual element, c ommunication strategy and brand strategy according to experts who have been dealing with this topic for many years.
+In the theoretical part, the bachelor's thesis deals with the basics of marketing communication, corporate image, the brand as a visual element, communication strategy and brand strategy according to experts who have been dealing with this topic for many years.

 ![Colors.](./img/levmart_colors.png)